 When we went to Napa, it was a bit of a rainy week, but it still didn’t ruin the gorgeous views that Silverado Resort and Spa had to offer.
-They have a clubhouse, restaurant, and bakery/snack area on site too for guests to enjoy!
+They have a clubhouse, restaurant, and bakery/snack area on site too (within easy walking distance) for guests to enjoy!
 We had dinner and drinks there on a few occasions!!

 They greeted us with an awesome bottle of champagne and a cheese and cracker plate, as well, which was a really great way to start our Napa Valley adventure!